Learning with the book: an introduction to qualitative research methods for health research

 Please note that the ‘live’ teaching sessions for this online course will involve you participating in live, interactive Zoom sessions, which will fall between the hours of 18:30 and 20:00 (UK time).
 We are very happy to welcome bookings wherever you are internationally, but please make sure that you are able to attend video calls between these hours.
 These sessions will be a mixture of teaching/lectures and discussion with plenty of opportunities to ask our qualitative experts questions!

-Learning with the book runs over 8 weeks and offers 1-2 hours of online classes with a minimum of 2 hours per week of supported self-directed study.
+Learning with the book runs over 8 weeks and offers 1 and a half hours of online classes per week, with 2 hours per week of supported study.

 Week 1: Getting started

 Week 4: Data from watching and reading (chapters 6-8)

 Week 6: Consolidate/extend your learning (chapters 10-11)